 I am Keith Ma, your friendly neighborhood research scientist and software developer.
-I am currently a Data Engineer at TellusLabs, where I build large-scale data analytics tools for agricultural monitoring and prediction.
+I am currently a Senior Software Engineer at Indigo Ag, where I build large-scale data analytics tools for agricultural monitoring and prediction.
 I am also working towards completing my PhD at in Geology & Geophysics at Yale University.

 In the past, was a Data Science Fellow with Insight Data Science, a Research Scientist in applied machine learning at Boston Fusion Corp, and was an HPC programming consultant with Boston University Research Computing Services.